 Expensive Extras that are worth paying for

 As solar and electronic boating equipment becomes more efficient, enhancing the sun’s power when at sea enables more freedom.
-Sailors love freedom, so solar panels are certainly close to the top of my list of things that enhance the value of a used yacht.
+Sailors love freedom, so solar panels are undoubtedly close to the top of my list of things that enhance the value of a used yacht.

 Chart Plotter Combined Radar

 Once upon a time, as plotters became more graphic, skippers would have two plotters, one at the nav table and one on deck.
 The reality is that little from most leisure sailing is spent below in the chart table.
 Plotters have become more prominent, brighter and weather resistant, so using them as a glorified sat-nav makes sense.
 When approaching an unfamiliar harbour, it is very reassuring to glance at the plotter and see your position from a different perspective.
 Unfortunately, navigation equipment is updated so fast that I would only buy a plotter catered to my needs.
 I would not spend additional money buying anything electronic because I thought it would enhance the value of my yacht.
 Next season, a new owner will want to update the latest gadgets.